 Flavor Availability

 Most protein powders on the market will come in some form of chocolate and vanilla flavors, though some companies may make it sound more exciting with names like “Dutch Chocolate” or “French Vanilla Ice Cream.”
-Things have come a long way in the past decade with many proteins now available in fruit flavors, rather than just rich flavors.
+Things have come a long way in the past decade with many proteins now available in fruit flavors, too — a common occurrence with the best clear protein drinks.
 Essentially, if you can dream it, there’s likely a protein flavor of it somewhere out there.

 Macro Splits and Digestibility

 The macro split of a protein isolate and its digestibility go hand in hand.
-(11) Thanks to the further refinement and removal of most lactose in whey isolate, it may be more easily digested and ideal for people with lactose intolerance or sensitivity.
+(11) “In general, some people, like those with kidney problems, allergies to dairy or soy, or sensitive stomachs, should be careful with protein powder,” notes Dr. Raj Dasgupta, MD, FACP, FCCP, FAASM.
+But thanks to the further refinement and removal of most lactose in whey isolate, it may be more easily digested and ideal for people with lactose intolerance or sensitivity.
 Whey isolates typically have fewer carbs and fats in the way to slow down the digestive process, which may contribute to the quicker absorption and digestion that whey isolates are known for.
 (9)

 Macro splits on whey isolates are usually very lean and (sometimes) even keto diet-friendly with low fat and low carbs (generally less than 2 grams of fat and less than 5 grams of carbs in whey protein isolates).